The Ramblers (draft)

 Once he’s back in the car, Maria concernedly admits “The uncertainties here are charged and suspenseful.
 It is exciting and flummoxing.
 Look!
 Why would they close a curtain on a main floor window?
 Is this dangerous?”

-“It is our signal to drive to Capitoline Hill, but first I am taking photos of our surroundings here.
+“It is our signal to drive to Capitoline Hill, but first I am taking photos of our surroundings.
 I am familiar with the Roman Victory Column.
 Do you know these buildings?”

-“That was remarkably effortless and as comparably quick as my decision to marry after being drafted during the summer of 1943.
+“That was remarkably effortless and as comparably quick as my decision to marry during the summer of 1943 after a quick courtship following my drafted enlistment in April.
 I met my future wife, a nursing student, in a Louisiana hospital emergency room when a St. Paul’s Bottom gambling buddy, Bea Haywood, sought treatment for appendicitis.”

 Inside Marlene is recognized as soon as she removes her hat and walks through the vestibule by a stout figure in a crisp light blue colored shirt, finely woven cotton tie, and with receding and sparse white hair, who felt incumbent, as they walked together, to softly offer Rosie corrective instruction on the subtle intricacies of conjugation in Italian to help him improve upon what he had learned since Operation Frantic.